 As a member of the design team you are using modelling and simulation to assess the relative performance of various fenestration options for a new multi-purpose building.
 The design is still in an early phase, and detailed information is not yet available.

-Discuss which error sources (internal or external) are likely to be more dominant in this situation, and suggest a procedure or approach which will reduce the impact of the error sources on your advice to the other team members in terms of which fenestration option will be best.
+Discuss which error sources (internal or external) are likely to be more dominant in this situation, and suggest a procedure or approach which will reduce the impact of the error sources on your advise to the other team members in terms of which fenestration option will be best.

-Both the Introduction class and the Theory class are very general in terms of modelling and simulation software; they are independent of any programme.
-For reasons indicated above it is only the Practice class which is specific in terms of a software product.
+Both the Introduction class and the Theory class are very general in terms of modelling and simulation software.
+For reasons indicated above only the Practical class is specific in terms of a software product.

-In developing the hypertext material we started from existing material such as existing course notes, papers, articles etc. This material was then transformed into HTML format, cross-links were established (for example from practical and theory sections to case studies) and where possible links to other WWW sites were introduced (for example to a Unix training site and to various building energy related sites).
+In developing the hypertext material we started from existing material such as existing course notes, papers, articles etc. This material was then transformed into HTML format, cross-links were established (for example from practical and theory sections to case studies) and where possible links to other Web sites were introduced (for example to a Unix training site and to various building energy related sites).

-At numerous locations in the text, students have access to a range of additional information under a variety of topics.
+At various locations in the text, students have access to additional information under a variety of topics.
 For example:

-- a general glossary of terms related to modelling and simulation for environmental engineering; - technical dictionaries comprising terms commonly used in modelling and simulation of energy in buildings, currently in Bulgarian - English, Czech -English, Dutch - English, Slovak - English, and the inverse forms of these;
+- a general glossary of terms related to modelling and simulation for environmental engineering; - technical dictionaries comprising terms commonly used in modelling and simulation of energy in buildings, currently in Bulgarian - English, Czech - English, Dutch - English, Slovak - English, and the inverse forms of these;

-- a collection of hot-links to energy related WWW sites providing information in the area of energy in buildings;
+- a collection of links to other World Wide Web sites providing information in the area of energy in buildings;